Geeks in Phoenix

 What to do when your desktop computer does not start

 Is your desktop computer not starting up?
-Are no lights or fans coming on when you try to start your desktop computer?
+Are there no lights or fans coming on when you try to start your desktop computer?
 If so, here is what to do when your desktop computer does not start.

 What to do when your desktop computer does not start